The Keith D. Grinstein Memorial Fund for Cats

 Read a Book - Help the Animals

 Author Jacob Angel, author of Ecology From A to Z, will donate proceeds from his children's book in Keith's honor.
 Order the book and help the animals!
-Please note "Seattle Humane Society" in the memo.
+Please note "Seattle Humane" in the memo.